 I’m sure you’ve heard the term correlation does not necessarily mean causation when researching SEO.

 For example Amazon pays a lot of money on TV ads to increase brand awareness and Amazon ranks high for many Google search phrases.
 It could be argued there’s a correlation between TV ads and high Google rankings.
 No serious SEO consultant would argue TV ads causes high Google rankings!

 There’s no cause-and-effect relationship between TV ads and high Google rankings, at least not directly.

 Always remember this when reading a webmasters or an SEO consultants explanation why a webpage ranks high or not, humans have evolved to make links between things and we get it wrong quite often.

-As you’ll discover it’s not the age of the site per se that’s the problem, it’s other factors (age and quality of links/PR) that keeps a site in the Google sandbox.
+As you’ll discover it’s not the age of the site per se that’s the problem, it’s other factors (age and quality of links/PR) that keeps a website in the Google sandbox.

-The Google Sandbox Effect initial signs were a new website with some good SERPs suddenly loosing them all for no good reason!
+The Google Sandbox Penalty initial signs were a new site with some good SERPs suddenly loosing them all for no good reason!